BrianLusina/PythonSnips/pysnips/algorithms/fisher_yates_shuffle/README.md

 What if we make our new "random" list simply be the front of our input list?

 The solution is outlined in the `__init__.py` file

+Complexity
+O(n)O(n) time and O(1)O(1) space.

+What We Learned
+Don't worry, most interviewers won't expect a candidate to know the Fisher-Yates shuffle algorithm.
+Instead, they'll be looking for the problem-solving skills to derive the algorithm, perhaps with a couple hints along the way.

+They may also be looking for an understanding of why the naive solution is non-uniform (some outcomes are more likely than others).
+If you had trouble with that part, try walking through it again.